ArtificialIntelligenceCoder/xor/README.md

 # xor version 001

 OTP type app that solves some inherent xor encryption vulns.
-Simple, advancd, powerful. see the read.html
+Simple, advanced, powerful. see the read.html